 Assistant Professor, Anatomy, University of the Incarnate Word

 Dr. Jessica M. Ibarra, is an Assistant Professor of Anatomy at the School of Medicine at the University of the Incarnate Word.
 She holds a doctorate in Cellular and Structural Biology from the University of Texas Health Science Center at San Antonio where she also completed her postdoctoral training.
 Her research areas included the study of inflammatory factors involved in chronic diseases such as heart failure, arthritis, and diabetes.
-Dr. Ibarra interests include medical education, mentoring, and science outreach.
+Additionally, she is interested in medical education, mentoring, and science outreach.

 Dr. Ibarra is passionate about conducting science outreach in the San Antonio community and participates annually in Physiology Understanding (PhUn) Week, a national outreach program of the American Physiological Society.
 During PhUn week she visits K-12 classrooms to conduct hands-on physiology activities and gives students a presentation on the importance of exercise, nutrition, and physiology in their lives.

 Volunteers for PhUn week events come from her undergraduate students, graduate students, and from local physiologists.
 She participates in Career Day, Science Day, Health Week, Red Ribbon Week, and other K-12 events in San Antonio.

 Dr. Ibarra started her education as a pre-dental student.
 Through her interest in dentistry, she became exposed to dental research as an undergraduate student and soon after pursued a dual degree at the University of Texas Health Science Center.